… admonition:: Check your version!

 python -m pytest -v -s python/ray/tests/test_basic.py

-This will run all of the tests in the file.
+This runs all the tests in the file.
 To run a specific test, use the following:

 # Directly calling `pytest -v ...` may lose import paths.